randolf.ca 1.00

 Note

-If line is a nullptr then it will be treated as an empty string without any EoL sequence instead of throwing a Null Pointer Exception.
+If line is a nullptr then it will be treated as an empty string without an EoL sequence, instead of throwing a Null Pointer Exception.
 This provides an opportunity to write simpler code (see the is_null method for the way to check for this condition, which also happens to be the result of using the default constructor or calling clear).

 Returns